 Cons – Things to Consider When Visiting Dubrovnik

-1. Overcrowding, Especially During Peak Season
+1. The Crowds Can Be Overwhelming, Especially in Peak Season

-3. The Summer Heat Can Be Unbearable
+3. The Summer Heat Can Be Exhausting

-5. Limited Nightlife Compared to Other Croatian Cities
+4. Limited Nightlife Compared to Other Croatian Cities

 When to Visit Dubrovnik